Skip to main content

 The Raptors finished 25-57 last year, finishing with their worst winning percentage since the 2002-03 season.
 The team has undergone a variety of changes to their core, including trades of Pascal Siakam and OG Anunoby that landed Toronto RJ Barrett, Immanuel Quickley, Bruce Brown, among others.

-Those trades were made, in part, to build around Scottie Barnes as the team's next franchise player, acquiring pieces that fit his timeline as one of the league's next emerging stars.
+Those trades were made, in part, to build around Scottie Barnes as the team's next franchise player, acquiring pieces that fit his timeline as one of the league's emerging stars.

 Barnes is entering his fourth NBA season after Toronto drafted him with the fourth overall pick back in 2021.
-The Florida State product is coming off of a season that saw him set career-high marks with 19.9 points per game, 8.2 rebounds, and 6.0 assists, earning his first All-Star selection before a fractured hand ended his season with 22 games remaining.
+The Florida State product is coming off of a breakout year that saw him set career-high marks with 19.9 points per game, 8.2 rebounds, and 6.0 assists, earning his first All-Star selection before a fractured hand ended his season with 22 games remaining.

 "I've been working on my communication skills, just trying to step into that next role of growing into a leader," said the 23-year-old.
 "Just trying to bring these guys together, we didn't have a full season under our belt.
 We've got a lot of new faces, a lot of new people, so it all started this summer just building this chemistry with our team.